DuckFlit/Degrees-Of-Lewdity-RUS/docs/README-Pregnancy.md

 Please take these into consideration before changing any of the code.

 -   When referring to player character in the code, the string `"pc"` should be used in a similar way that `"Robin"` could be used for named NPCs.
 These are case sensitive.
+-   Search this doc for `Requires update to add new species` when looking to add a new pregnancy species.
+-   Search this doc for `Requires update to add new locations` when looking to add a place for children to go.

 ## storyFunctions.js Usage